-Basic ignition switches do usually have 4 wires.
+Basic ignition switches usually have 4 wires.
 These are the Battery (BATT), ignition (IGN), accessories (ACC), and starter wires (ST).
 However, modern cars can have many more wires going to the ignition switch.

 What color wires go to the ignition switch?

 The wiring colors that go to an ignition switch depend on the vehicle and the switch manufacturer.
-However, the accessory cable is often red, the ignition cable is often yellow, the starter cable is often green, and the battery cable is often blue.
+The accessory cable is often red, the ignition cable is often yellow, the starter cable is often green, and the battery cable is often blue.
 However, you always need to measure first before drawing any conclusions about the wiring colors.

 How do you bypass the ignition switch to start a car?